Why We Support This Work

 In this time of increasing nuclear tensions, Nuclear Challenges focuses on identifying political and technical solutions to address the nuclear threat, particularly by reducing the world’s reliance on highly enriched uranium and plutonium.
 In addition, Nuclear Challenges believes a strong nuclear regime is a necessary condition to advancing this weapons-useable material agenda.
 It therefore also focuses on cultivating an effective nongovernmental sector that develops and advances viable policy recommendations to protect and strengthen the nuclear regime.

 Nuclear Challenges seeks the best advice from diverse fields, including the natural and social sciences, industry, and the policy community, and promotes multi-stakeholder collaboration to inform effective decisionmaking.
 The work includes policy-relevant scholarship, stakeholder engagement, and outreach and dissemination of policy prescriptions, as well as advanced education on the nuclear threat.
 In particular, it aims to spur innovative thinking and build the human capital required to move this agenda forward.

 - Analytical work on the health of the nuclear regime (i.e. the principles, norms, rules, and decisionmaking procedures related to reducing the threats posed by nuclear weapons, materials, and technologies);

 - Nuclear fuel cycle policies, including weapons-useable material security, reduction, elimination, and waste;

-- Global governance of nuclear material production and stockpiles, including both military and civilian materials, and the nuclear nonproliferation regime;
+- Global governance of nuclear material production and stockpiles, including both military and civilian materials;

 - Underlying geopolitical conditions.